-DescriptionReader Rabbit Maths Ages 6-8 is an edutainment game teaches basic maths to children.
+DescriptionReader Rabbit Maths Ages 6-8 is an edutainment game that teaches basic maths to children.

-The game is story driven, the story here is that Reader Rabbit and his friend Sam the lion enter a race in Sam's new yacht.
+The game is story driven; the story here is that Reader Rabbit and his friend Sam the lion enter a race in Sam's new yacht.
 They get lost before being wrecked when taking a shortcut.
-The must search for parts so that they can build a new boat and escape and re-enter the race but the island they have landed on is a pirate island and the pirates have hidden all the boat parts.
-Luckily reader Rabbit's friend Penelope the parrot lives on the island to and it is she who guides Sam and explains each puzzle to the pupil.
-In order to get the parts they need the friends must solve puzzles to either win pieces from the pirates or else please the island's monkeys who will give up a piece to show their appreciation.
+They must search for parts so that they can build a new boat and escape and re-enter the race, but the island they have landed on is a pirate island and the pirates have hidden all the boat parts.
+Luckily, Reader Rabbit's friend Penelope the parrot lives on the island too, and it is she who guides Sam and explains each puzzle to the pupil.
+In order to get the parts they need, the friends must solve puzzles to either win pieces from the pirates, or else please the island's monkeys who will give up a piece to show their appreciation.

 - Monkey Pizza Party: Monkeys love pizza so the player has to create a pizza with the right number of pieces and the right topping.
-This is easy when they want a six piece pizza but when they want, say, a five piece pizza the player the player must create a six piece pizza and discard one
+This is easy when they want a six piece pizza but when they want, say, a five piece pizza, the player must create a six piece pizza and discard one piece.

-- Tourist Trap: Sam get caught in a trap and the only way to free him is to pay the fine.
-To do this the pupil must select the right coins.
-This puzzle uses UK decimal coinage, 20p, 10p, 5p, 1p etc
+- Tourist Trap: Sam gets caught in a trap and the only way to free him is to pay the fine.
+To do this, the pupil must select the right coins.
+This puzzle uses UK decimal coinage, 20p, 10p, 5p, 1p etc.

-In addition to the game there's a detailed manual in .pdf format that's accessed from the initial menu/title screen, this explains all the puzzles, what they are trying to achieve.
+In addition to the game, there's a detailed manual in .pdf format that's accessed from the initial menu/title screen which explains all the puzzles and what they are trying to achieve.
 There's also a printable Activity Book that contains exercises and work that the pupil can do away from the computer.